Tonight

 Cassiopeia and the Big Dipper in January skies

-Cassiopeia and the Big Dipper: Sky chart: 2 labeled constellations with purple lines leading to Polaris in the middle.
+Cassiopeia and the Big Dipper: Sky chart: 2 labeled constellations with a purple line from each leading to Polaris in the middle.

 Cassiopeia and the Big Dipper in the night sky

-Tonight, look for the northern sky’s two most prominent sky patterns – the constellation Cassiopeia the Queen and the Big Dipper.
+Tonight, look for the northern sky’s two most prominent sky patterns – the constellation Cassiopeia the Queen and the Big Dipper, an asterism in the constellation Ursa Major.
 Cassiopeia and the Big Dipper circle around Polaris, the North Star, once a day, every day.
 What’s more, they are opposite each other, one on either side of the North Star.

 Cassiopeia

 At nightfall, the constellation Cassiopeia the Queen is easy to recognize in the northern sky.
 This constellation looks like a W or M and contains five moderately bright stars.
-The distinctive shape of Cassiopeia makes it very noticeable among the stars of the northern sky.
+Plus, the distinctive shape of Cassiopeia makes it very noticeable among the stars of the northern sky.

 The Big Dipper